What does a good friend mean to your child?

 5. The fifth stage develops around the age of five when we see the beginnings of genuine Love as attachment goes deeper and deeper.

 6. And finally, the sixth stage.
-From age six onward, if the attachment roots have gone deeply enough, we have a child who allows him or herself to venture out into Being Known.
+From age six onward, if the attachment roots have gone deep enough, we have a child who allows him or herself to venture out into Being Known.

 BUT, sadly parents often put more of a focus on their child’s friends than they do on their own parent/child connection.
 They take it for granted that because they are parent and child that the connection will be strong.